 CRUK Cambridge Institute | United Kingdom

-We have worked on understanding the biological functions of non-coding RNAs and the mechanisms by which these RNAs act.
-Recently, we have worked extensively on a small RNA based innate immune system, the piRNA pathway, and its role in protecting germline integrity in animals.
-We attempt to tackle critical problems in cancer biology, with a major focus on breast and pancreatic cancer.
+We have worked on the biological functions of non-coding RNAs and the mechanisms by which they act.
+Recently, we have worked extensively on a small RNA-based innate immune system, the piRNA pathway, and its role in protecting germline integrity in animals.
+We attempt to tackle critical problems in cancer biology, with a focus on breast and pancreatic cancer.
 We also work to understand the roles of long non-coding RNAs in normal development and how their functions might be disrupted in cancer.